EXPLAINER: What's the fallout from Ukraine's pipe shutdown?

 WHY IS THIS GETTING ATTENTION?

-While Russia has cut off natural gas to Poland and Bulgaria over a dispute about payments in rubles, Wednesday's cutoff is the first disruption in gas supplies flowing through Ukraine due to the war.
+While Russia has halted natural gas to Poland and Bulgaria over a dispute about payments in rubles, Wednesday's cutoff is the first disruption in gas supplies flowing through Ukraine due to the war.

-Any suggestion that energy supplies are vulnerable has sent prices higher.
+Any suggestion that energy supplies are vulnerable sends prices higher.
 Spot gas prices rose 4% at the open of trading Wednesday, to 103 euros per megawatt.
-But they later eased, to around 95 euros per megawatt hour, below where they were Tuesday.
+They later eased, to around 95 euros per megawatt hour, below where they were Tuesday.

 European governments aren't happy about sending hundreds of millions of dollars a day to Russia for energy but haven't been able to agree on a natural gas boycott because of heavy dependence of major economies like Germany and Italy.
 The European Union’s executive commission has proposed a phaseout of Russian oil but has run up against resistance from reliant countries like Hungary.